 - Contact their mentor before the start of the summer session to discuss the research project and complete any pre-work or reading material

-- Work on their research for at least 40 hours per week
+- Work on their research for 40 hours per week

-- Meet with their research mentor and high school mentee on a weekly basis
+- Meet with the Director of Programs and their research mentor on a weekly basis

 - Attend all activities and events published in the Intern Calendar (will be shared at the beginning of the program)